Mohamad11011/Mohamad11011/README.md

 # 👋 Hi, I'm **Mohamad Hassan**
-### 👨‍💻 Full Stack Developer | 3+ Years of Experience
+### 👨‍💻 Full Stack Software Developer | 4+ Years of Experience

+👨‍💻 Full Stack Developer | 4+ Years of Experience

-A results-driven full stack developer focused on building responsive, accessible, and SEO-optimized web applications using **Next.js**, **React**, and **Tailwind CSS**.
-I specialize in translating high-fidelity **Figma** designs into scalable, maintainable code with a deep emphasis on user experience and performance.
+A results-driven full stack developer focused on building scalable, high-performance, and AI-enhanced web applications using .NET Core, Next.js, React, TypeScript, and Tailwind CSS / SCSS.
+I specialize in translating high-fidelity Figma designs into maintainable code with a strong emphasis on user experience, performance, and SEO.

+🎯 Experienced in microservices architecture, Docker-based deployments, CI/CD workflows (GitLab/GitHub), and cloud platforms like AWS and Google Cloud.
+Skilled in integrating AI-driven workflows, media automation, and smart content generation to enhance both developer productivity and user experience.

-🎯 Skilled in client communication, cross-team collaboration, and delivering modern solutions that balance aesthetics with functionality — whether it's for marketing sites, dashboards,newsrooms, or full-scale platforms.
-Experienced in building and managing **monorepos** for modular architecture and better team scalability.
+💡 Adept at client communication, cross-team collaboration, and delivering modern solutions that balance aesthetics, functionality, and scalability — from dashboards and newsrooms to full-scale media platforms.
+Experienced in managing monorepos and modular architectures for team efficiency and long-term maintainability.

 ---